-The Group's strength in production engineering, research and development and operational management, along with continuous improvements in production processes and, automation underpinned by well-planned equipment maintenance programs, have enhanced its productivity and yield, which, in turn, have reduced overall labour, production and energy costs during the year under review.
+The Group's continuous research and development investments in production engineering, information system and operational management, along with the continuous improvement in the production process, automation and well-planned equipment maintenance programmes, have enhanced its productivity and yield.
+These advances, in turn, have reduced overall labour, production and energy costs during the year under review.

-The Group's engineering and design division has developed world class larger capacity float glass production lines that are found in the PRC and overseas.
-The strategic clustering of production bases has resulted in the ability to derive greater economies of scale leading to significant savings in procurement costs, production and fixed costs and increased fuel efficiency in fuel consumption.
-To further control energy costs, the Group is harnessing clean environmentally-friendly energy through the use of rooftop solar power generation systems and low-temperature recycling residual heat power co-generation systems.
+The Group's engineering and design division has created and installed the latest world class and larger capacity float glass production lines in the PRC and overseas.
+The economies of scale have enabled significant savings in purchase costs, production and fixed costs and increased efficiency in fuel consumption.
+To further control energy costs, the Group is harnessing clean environmentally-friendly energy through implementing rooftop solar power generation systems and low-temperature recycling residual heat power co-generation systems.

-The Group is also using natural gas as fuel for the production of high quality float glass as this can reduce carbon emissions and this achieve better air quality, improve float glass quality and enhance the energy cost structure of the Group.
+In addition, using natural gas as the fuel for the production of high-quality float glass can reduce carbon emissions for a better air quality environment, improve float glass quality and enhance the energy cost structure of the Group.